necronizers-cloud/cluster/README.md

 {
   "cluster_name": "NAME OF THE CLUSTER", "cluster_configuration": {
-    "vcpu_per_node": NUMBER OF vCPUs TO BE DEDICATED PER NODE, "ram_per_node": RAM TO BE DEDICATED PER NODE, "nodes": NUMBER OF NODES,
+    "vcpu_per_node": "NUMBER OF vCPUs TO BE DEDICATED PER NODE", "ram_per_node": "RAM TO BE DEDICATED PER NODE", "nodes": "NUMBER OF NODES",
     "driver": "DRIVER OF CHOICE"
   },
-  "plugins": ["PLUGINS TO BE ENABLED"]
+  "plugins": ["PLUGINS TO BE ENABLED"],
+  "operators": [
+    {
+      "name": "Operator Name",
+      "steps": ["STEPS HERE"]
     }
+  ]
+}
 ```

+For operator automation, refer to [Operator Installation Automation](#operator-installation-automation) guide

-2. To spin up the cluster, execute the following commands in your terminal:
+1. To spin up the cluster, execute the following commands in your terminal:

 ```
 chmod +x ./scripts/up.sh